 It is absolutely true.
-Until and unless the fire in the stomach are satiated one can not imbibe spiritual percepts howsoever sound and great they may be.
-Pujya Bapuji, who is ever engaged in uplifting all strata of the society, by organising distribution of food to the poor along with satsang, has indeed put this principal into practice.
-A saint has remarked " “For a hungry man, food alone is the spirituality, food grains are actual God and clothing solely is Divinity.”
+Until and unless the fire in the stomach are satiated one can not imbibe spiritual precepts howsoever sound and great they may be.
+Pujya Bapuji, who is ever engaged in uplifting all strata of the society, by organizing distribution of food to the poor along with satsang, has indeed put this principal into practice.
+A saint has remarked - “For a hungry man, food alone is the spirituality, food grains are actual God and clothing solely is Divinity.”

 Pujyashree tells them, “Among tribal people an erroneous custom of wearing silver bangles and silver rings has crept in, which is detrimental to health.
 Gold ornaments should be worn above the navel and silver ornaments, below te navel.
 Those going against this principle are prone to have physical and mental afflictions and those following it enjoy good health.”

 The Sadguru who teaches the art of converting tears into a musical composition, death into salvation, hatred into love, defeat into victory has been instrumental in putting a stop to the practice of mourning excessively in memory of the ancestors that was prevalent in tribal community and has replaced it with the custom of expressing gratitude for the departed souls thereby converting death into an auspicious happening.
 The book titled - ‘Mangalmay Jeevan Mrityu’ teaching the art of converting death into salvation, is a must for every household.